aifatelescope/datared/book/background-info.md

 m = -2.5 \log_{10}(f) + c,
 $$

 where $c$ is a constant that calibrates the magnitude scale, often called zero point.
-The definition of this calibration can vary, and connecting your observations to a referential zero point can be a challenging task.
-In practice, this relies on the observation of standard sources whose apparent magnitudes are known from a reference catalogue.
+The definition of this calibration varies with conventions and magnitude systems, and connecting your observations to a referential zero point can be a challenging task.
+In practice, the zero point determination often relies on the observation of standard sources whose apparent magnitudes are known from a reference catalogue.
 Note that for many applications (such as the analysis of exoplanet transit light curves), an accurate magnitude calibration is not even required, as we care only about *relative* photometry (i.e., differences in magnitudes).

 Indeed, $c$ cancels out when forming a difference in magnitudes between two sources: